GKA Home Page

 Gary's entire resume is also available!!

-Gary is also a PADI-certified divemaster and Open Water SCUBA Instructor.
-He was originally certified by the Los Angeles County Department of Parks and Recreation — source of the first recreational SCUBA certification in the U.S. — in 1967 at the age of 13.
+Gary is a PADI-certified Master SCUBA Diver Trainer.
+He was originally certified in SCUBA by the Los Angeles County Department of Parks and Recreation — source of the first recreational SCUBA certification in the U.S. — in 1967 at the age of 13.
 After a long hiatus, Gary was re-certified in 1991 as one of the original divers with the Colchester Rescue Dive Team in Colchester, Vermont.
-Although no longer active with the dive team, Gary still dives as much as possible, even including the wrecks in dark, cold, murky Lake Champlain.
-But he prefers warm water...
-See some of his favorite SCUBA Web sites.
+Gary dives as much as possible, finally eschewing the wrecks in dark, cold, murky Lake Champlain for the warmer waters of Florida...
+See some of his favorite SCUBA Web sites, photos, and other SCUBA-related information.
+He also holds a Merchant Mariner Certificate (MMC) as a 50 GT near coastal master with a towing endorsement, is a part-time captain at Marine Discovery Center in New Smyrna Beach, and a new member training captain at Freedom Boat Club in Daytona Beach.
+Gary is a member of Flotilla 44 (District 7) in the U.S. Coast Guard Auxiliary, where he holds coxswain and ATON verifier qualifications.

-Gary is a life member (and former Chief) of the Colchester Rescue Squad and was an Emergency Medical Technician from 1979-2006; he is also a member of the Green Mountain Critical Incident Stress Debriefing (CISD) Team.
-Other interests include playing the guitar (albeit stuck in a 1960s-70s folk music time warp, at least until Mary Chapin Carpenter, 10,000 Maniacs, Dave Matthews Band, and Coldplay came along).
+Gary is a life member (and former Chief) of the Colchester Rescue Squad and was an Emergency Medical Technician from 1979-2006; he is also the webmaster of the Green Mountain Critical Incident Stress Management Team.
+Other interests include bicycling, hiking, and playing the guitar (albeit stuck in a 1960s-70s folk music time warp, at least until Mary Chapin Carpenter, 10,000 Maniacs [the Natalie Merchant years], Neko Case, First Aid Kit, Dave Matthews Band, Coldplay, and others of their ilk came along).